ccnmtl/compiled3/content/articles/stats-css-transitions.md

 Perhaps one element needs to rotate, perhaps another needs to rotate and reflect.
 The CSS transition syntax makes this easy to handle with `transform` and `transition` keywords.
-I thought of `transform` as the "what" - what should this element do; and ‘transition’ as the "how" - specifically which `transform`’s should happen when.
-It’s also worth mentioning how using nested selectors in SCSS made writing these transitions a bit more easier.
+I thought of `transform` as the "what" - what should this element do; and `transition` as the "how" - specifically which `transform`'s should happen when.
+It's also worth mentioning how using nested selectors in SCSS made writing these transitions a bit easier.
 The entire code is too long to quote here, but it can be found in the [repo](https://github.com/ccnmtl/stats-interactives/blob/d91d456ebe1cb0d98d3fa5079e9c58edf51b9fb7/src/scss/components/linear_regression_model/linear-regression-model.scss#L50).